 Kelsey Lange works as part of the SSP team, as the Senior Legal Officer in Toronto.
 Kelsey holds a law degree from the University of Ottawa and previously worked as an immigration and refugee lawyer at a prominent law firm in Toronto.
 She is passionate about providing pro bono legal services to vulnerable populations and proud to work with the dedicated volunteer lawyers in the SSP program.
 Prior to becoming a lawyer, Kelsey interned at two community legal clinics in Ottawa and conducted a variety of research projects on access to justice issues.
 Kelsey is a member of the Law Society of Upper Canada, the Refugee Lawyers Association and the Canadian Association of Refugee Lawyers.
 She is delighted to be part of the Hub team where she continues to be inspired by her compassionate colleagues.

-Ania Kwadrans is a Senior Legal Officer at the Refugee Hub.
-She joined the Hub to help establish and run the national Refugee Sponsorship Support Program (SSP).
-While continuing to provide strategic and technical support to the SSP, Ania’s work has expanded to sharing Canada’s refugee sponsorship model internationally through the Global Refugee Sponsorship Initiative and conducting legal and policy research related to a variety of Hub initiatives.
-Before joining the Hub, Ania worked with Amnesty International, engaging in strategic litigation on human rights cases before courts of all levels, including the Supreme Court of Canada, and advocacy before Canadian Parliamentary Committees as well as the United Nations.
-Ania holds a J.D. degree from Osgoode Hall Law School and is called to the Ontario bar.
+Ania Kwadrans is a Senior Policy Advisor at the Refugee Hub, providing strategic and policy guidance, on local, national, and global issues affecting refugee rights.
+Before joining the Hub, Ania worked with Amnesty International, engaging in strategic litigation on human rights cases before courts of all levels, including the Supreme Court of Canada, and advocacy before Canadian Parliamentary Committees as well as United Nations treaty bodies.
+Ania holds a J.D. degree from Osgoode Hall Law School, is called to the Ontario bar, and is currently undertaking graduate studies in International Human Rights Law at the University of Oxford.
 She is delighted work with an organization that connects high-level, timely research to cutting-edge programming with real impact on expanding refugee protection around the world.

 SENIOR PROGRAM MANAGER